LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/April/week-of-april-15th.md

 ### Automation tab

 The new Automation Module has been added to LiveEngage.
+Visibility is controlled by the AC Feature Automation.Automation_Area.

 There are three items under this tab: